MickeyLLG/UVAGaze/README.md

 We also provide other arguments for adjusting the hyperparameters in our UVAGaze architecture, which could be found in our paper.

-For example, you can run the code like:
+For example, run code like:

 ```bash
 python3 adapt.py --i -1 --cams 18 --pic 256 --bs 32  --pairID 0 --savepath eth2eth --source eth-mv100k-train --target eth-mv100k --gpu 0 --stb --pre